The Covid-19 Roadmap: Towards Global Economic Chaos and Societal Destruction

 Also on February 24th, Trump requested a $1.25 billion emergency aid.

-According to the BBC, Worldwide stock markets saw sharp falls “because of concerns about the economic impact of the virus”, suggesting that the Virus was the invisible architect responsible for the decline of financial markets.
+According to the BBC, Worldwide stock markets saw sharp falls “because of concerns about the economic impact of the virus”, suggesting that the Virus was “the invisible “hand” responsible for the decline of financial markets.

 COVID-19 was narrowly identified as the catalyst of the financial crash.